Anthony Carrigan (actor)

 Anthony Carrigan (born January 2, 1983) is an American actor.
 He is best known for playing Chechen mobster NoHo Hank in the HBO series Barry (2018–2023), for which he was nominated three times for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series in 2019, 2022, and 2023.

-He is also known for playing Tyler Davies in the television series The Forgotten (2009–2010), Victor Zsasz in the FOX series Gotham (2014–2019), the robot Dennis Caleb McCoy in Bill & Ted Face the Music (2020), and Metamorpho in Superman (2025).
+He is also known for playing Tyler Davies in the television series The Forgotten (2009–2010), Victor Zsasz in the Fox series Gotham (2014–2019), the robot Dennis Caleb McCoy in Bill & Ted Face the Music (2020), and Metamorpho in Superman (2025).
 In 2025, he also starred in the second season of the Peacock series Twisted Metal.

 Personal life

 Carrigan grew up in Winchester, Massachusetts.

 Carrigan has alopecia totalis, an autoimmune disease that causes hair loss.
 He has been working to encourage broader representation in Hollywood and advocating for greater acceptance of visible differences.
 Growing up, he had only small, manageable bald spots; however, in his twenties the hair loss became more prominent.
 Carrigan is now known for his complete lack of hair and is often typecast in villain roles.

+In June 2018, Carrigan married professional chess player Gia Olimp.